christopherkenny/harvard-diss/README.md

 - `list-tables`: Should a list of tables be provided at the start?
 - `biblio-title`: Title of the bibliography (default: "References")

+### Special Sections

+This format supports two types of special sections: the `introduction` and the `appendix`.
+These get special handling as follows:

+- `introduction`: This sets the introduction section to be chapter "0".
+- `appendix`: This sets counters to use "A" numbering, rather than "1" numbering.

 ### Fonts